 All these may or may not have taken the crew to the depths.
 But they passed the woman by.
 A day and a night she drifted alone on the lonely sea, until at the second dawn, she came to land on sands unknown.

 A blind wraith, without purpose or goal, she wandered inland.
 In the distance a singular mountain rose.
 It called her, for reasons she did not care to understand.
 She did not know it as the home of the Forgotten.

 Talitha woke with a start.
 It was morning.
 She spoke nothing of her dream.
 But she eyed the woman resting paces away, her brother to the breast and suckling well.
 Everything about her was both terrible and magnificent.
 She said nothing, but rose to her chores and sought her best to please the new mistress of the home.

 “What want ye?” he said, not bothering to look up, pounding out the fire in his metal work and casting it into the barrel of water at his side.
 The silence which met him left him cold.
 Anxiety, like the poorly smelted crack in iron, crept up his spine.
-It did not leave until he sent the tool aside and turned to her.
-The perturb was greater still when his lips struck dumb in his mouth until a single word arose from them.
+It did not leave until he set the tool aside and turned to her.
+But he found his lips struck dumb until a single word arose from his mouth.
 “Mistress?”